codazoda/rws/README.md

 # Real Work Score (RWS)

-A minimal Linux CPU benchmark that outputs a single score (MB/s) using gzip.
+A minimal Linux CPU benchmark that outputs a single score (MB/s) so you know how fast it _zips_.

 ## Quick start